jeffponce/jeffponce.github.io/2020-05-29-etl-process.md

 The dataset is just over 1.05M rows and has 5 errors that we need to try to find.
 Below is the only info we were given in the challenge.
 1. The CustomerID field does not contain duplicate records.
 2. You know that the total projected revenue for 2016 equals: $419,896,187.87.
+3. Give a small explantion to how the error might of occured.

 Link to GitHub Repo: [GitHub]()